 - 3.2.2.1.
 Reduce the minimum contiguous land area required for PUD developments from 25 acres to 10 to 15 acres. - 3.2.2.2.
 Reduce the maximum residential density from 20 units per acre to 15 to 18 units per acre for a luxury/market based residential product. - 3.2.2.3.
 Allow a density bonus (~5-10 additional units per acre) for a product which significantly addresses housing affordability and/or senior housing in the City, especially if environmental remediation/clean-up is involved. - 3.2.2.4.
-Review and make appropriate adjustments to other PUD criteria in Section 280-73.2C(3)(b), such as reducing minimum public open space requirements to, for example, 20% of the total PUD land.
+Review and make appropriate adjustments to other PUD criteria in Section 280-73.2C(3)(b), such as reducing minimum public open space requirements to, for example, 20% of the total PUD land. - 3.2.2.5.

-- 3.2.2.5.
 If open space is not reduced, then the existing maximum residential density of 20 units per acre for a market based residential product could be maintained. - 3.2.2.6.
 Consider requiring at least one parking space per unit for multifamily residential that is bundled with the rental agreement.
 This would help reduce issues of residents using on-street public parking to store their vehicles to avoid paying extra for private parking.

 3.3.
-Consider TOD overlay zones or floating TOD zones.
+Consider TOD overlay zones or floating TOD zones by the Glen Cove and Sea Cliff LIRR stations.

 There are only a few desirable redevelopment sites in Glen Cove, and some of them happen to be near two of the City's three train stations (the Glen Street and Sea Cliff stations).
-The City could take advantage of excellent access to commuter transit and promote residential and/or mixed-use development near these stations.
-TOD overlay zones or floating TOD zones should be within reasonable proximity to either the Glen Street or Sea Cliff LIRR station.
+While LIRR service on the Oyster Bay line is not as frequent as may be desired, these sites provide infill opportunities for residential and/or mixed-use development.
+TOD overlay zones or floating TOD zones should be within reasonable proximity to the Glen Street and/or Sea Cliff LIRR station.